'Confident Minister Khaw will sort things out': Shanmugam after Joo Koon train collision

 "Meanwhile all our prayers and thoughts are with the 29 people who had been injured in today’s collision of trains," he said.

-Following yesterday’s incident, Minister Khaw said he advised SMRT and LTA to suspend train service from Joo Koon and Tuas Link for system provider Thales to conduct a thorough check.
+Following yesterday’s incident, Mr Khaw said he advised SMRT and LTA to suspend train service from Joo Koon and Tuas Link stations for system provider Thales to conduct a thorough check.

-In its tweet at 4.43am on Thursday SMRT confirmed that there will be no train service between Joo Koon and Tuas Link stations on the East-West Line.
+In its tweet at 4.43am on Thursday, SMRT confirmed that there will be no train service between Joo Koon and Tuas Link on the East-West Line.

 SMRT said free regular and bridging bus services are available between the two stations all day.